costa-group/gasol-optimizer/README.md

 git submodule update
 ```

+`gasol_ml` contains a [requirements](https://github.com/costa-group/gasol_ml/blob/master/requirements.txt)
+file with the libraries needed to enable the ML modules.
 There are two ML models that can be enabled for each optimization criteria:
 a classification model that filters blocks that are likely not to be optimized further and
 a regression model that infers the number of instructions of the optimal solution